lakiw/pcfg_cracker/docs/source/next_function.rst

 - While we hadn't defined it as such at the time, the above idea uses the idea of a "pivot" point to prune branches and eliminate duplicate guess generation.
 This was expanded out in the Version 1 "Next" algorithm for the PCFG.

 The upside of this approach is that it is simple.
 Also, once the initial wordlist is generated/sorted it can be used by any other password cracking tool.
 More importantly, the cost of generating this wordlist is a one time cost!
-Therefore you can think of it as a time/memory trade-off as you are only doing the computions once and using a ton of disk space to cache the results for future cracking attacks.
+Therefore you can think of it as a time/memory trade-off as you are only doing the computations once and using a ton of disk space to cache the results for future cracking attacks.

 The challenge is the memory requirements are onerous as you need to save then sort every single guess before you even start a password cracking attack.
 If you don't mind terabytes of wordlists, and spending hours/days generating the initial wordlist, this approach is still totally viable.

 PCFG Next Algorithm v1:
 ~~~~~~~~~~~~~~~~~~~~~~~

 The PCFG "Next" algorithm version 1 is the approach described in the original PCFG S&P paper.
 It rests on the idea of assigning a pivot value to each node to prune branches and convert a DAG to a Tree.
 The pivot value specifies what children/leafs can be created by a particular node.
 A child can only be created if the transition position is equal to or greater than the pivot value.
 So for example, a root node of A\ :sub:`1`\B\ :sub:`1`\C :sub:`1`\ would be assigned a pivot value of 0, which means it can create children for all of its transitions.
 Its child A\ :sub:`2`\B\ :sub:`1`\C :sub:`1`\ would likewise inherit the pivot value of 0 and could create all of its own children as well.
-On the other hand, the child A\ :sub:`1`\B\ :sub:`2`\C :sub:`1`\ would be assigned a pivot value of 1, since it was created by incrementing the second transition.
-Therefore it could only create children for its B and C transistion.
-Therfore it creates trees such as the one below:
+On the other hand, the child A\ :sub:`1`\B\ :sub:`2`\C :sub:`1`\ would be assigned a pivot value of 1, since it was created by incriminating the second transition.
+Therefore it could only create children for its B and C transition.
+Therefore it creates trees such as the one below:

 .. image:: image/next_algorithm_v1.png
   :width: 400
   :alt: Tree created by the PCFG V1 Next Algorithm

 Once the PCFG has been converted to a Tree, the next step is to use it to generate guesses in probability order.
 The easiest way to do that with a priority queue.
 The priority queue is initialized with the root node in it.
-You then pop the most probable node off the queue, geneerate guesses from it, and then push all the children from that node back into the queue.
+You then pop the most probable node off the queue, generate guesses from it, and then push all the children from that node back into the queue.
 This continues until you've cracked the password, or you run out of nodes to traverse.
 Therefore the priority queue will hold all of the nodes of the current breadth first search of the Tree.
 This can be seen in the following diagram.

 .. image:: image/next_algorithm_v1_pq.png
   :width: 400